-An Internet Service Provider (ISP) might be required by their government to introduce censorship tools or limit access to certain platforms or sites.
+An ISP might be required by their government to introduce censorship tools or limit access to certain platforms or sites.

 An ISP might also voluntarily add such restrictions, possibly in a poor understanding of information security, or to limit the services its users can enjoy for commercial or legal reasons.

-A Virtual Private Network (VPN) could also impose censorship, but they would not be able to get away with it for long.
+A VPN could also impose censorship, but they would not be able to get away with it for long.

 Switching your VPN provider is uncomplicated and fast, and as long as the user demands an open internet, even if only in principle, the VPN provider will be forced by market powers to provide it.